-• The Henry Birks & Sons Medal and The Peake and McInnis Limited Prize
+The Peake and McInnis Limited Prize

-This medal and prize are awarded to a graduating student who has demonstrated, to an outstanding degree, qualities of scholarship and leadership within the University community.
+This prize is awarded to a graduating student who has demonstrated, to an outstanding degree, qualities of scholarship and leadership within the University community.
 Recommendations for this award may be made by any member of the University community to the Admissions, Scholarship, and Degree Committee by 31 March.
 Winners of the Governor General's Medals will not be eligible for this award.

-• The R. G. Thomson Academic Achievement Medal

-This award is given to the graduating student in Veterinary Medicine with the highest cumulative average grade for the four-year program.
+• The R. G. Thomson Academic Achievement Medal This award is given to the graduating student in Veterinary Medicine with the highest cumulative average grade for the four-year program.